johandebeurs/alfred-mstodo-workflow/README.md

 ### Command shorthand

-Commands like `wl:list` and `wl:pref` have been changed to `wl-list` and `wl-pref` to allow <kbd>alt</kbd>+<kbd>delete</kbd> to return you to the welcome screen (any non-word character is fine, I just chose `-` for its word breaking properties).
-Furthermore, these commands can be triggered with as little as the first letter. `wld` will get you to the `wl-due` screen and `wls` will get you to `wl-search`.
+Commands like `td:list` and `td:pref` have been changed to `td-list` and `td-pref` to allow <kbd>alt</kbd>+<kbd>delete</kbd> to return you to the welcome screen (any non-word character is fine, I just chose `-` for its word breaking properties).
+Furthermore, these commands can be triggered with as little as the first letter. `tdd` will get you to the `td-due` screen and `tds` will get you to `td-search`.
 For this reason, you may noticed that top-level commands are first-letter-distinct to avoid conflicts.

 ### Default list

-There is an option in `wl-pref` to set a list other than Inbox as the default when entering tasks.
-This will save keystrokes when entering a large number of tasks into a list or when a custom list is preferred over Inbox.
+There is an option in `td-pref` to set a list other than Tasks as the default when entering tasks.
+This will save keystrokes when entering a large number of tasks into a list or when a custom list is preferred over Tasks.
 You can also elect to use the previously-used list to facilitate entry of multiple tasks in the same list.

 ![default list](https://cloud.githubusercontent.com/assets/507058/18149679/ace487e4-6faf-11e6-98df-103381833788.png)

 ### Changelog

-If you notice any problems or want to see what changed in the latest version, jump to the *About* screen from the main menu or type `wl-about`.
+If you notice any problems or want to see what changed in the latest version, jump to the *About* screen from the main menu or type `td-about`.

 ![About screen](https://cloud.githubusercontent.com/assets/507058/18151547/129e48f0-6fbe-11e6-892e-ba6d8a8461da.png)

 ### Experimental updates

-Those who want to help test the newest features of the workflow can enable experimental updates in the `wl-pref` screen.
+Those who want to help test the newest features of the workflow can enable experimental updates in the `td-pref` screen.
 When enabled, the workflow will prompt you to update to alpha and beta releases for the next major version.
 Note that these may be unstable and feedback is always appreciated if something goes wrong.

 If you are currently using an experimental version the workflow will always prompt you to update to the latest experimental update regardless of this setting.
 Since fixes are common and often very important during this early stage of development it would not be good to allow old beta versions to continue misbehaving.

 Security
 --------

-Your Wunderlist password is never made available to the workflow or stored in any way.
-Instead, when you log in through the Wunderlist portal you are asked to authorise the workflow to access your account.
+Your Microsoft ToDo password is never made available to the workflow or stored in any way.
+Instead, when you log in through the Microsoft ToDo portal you are asked to authorise the workflow to access your account.

-You can log out at any time through the `wl-pref` preferences screen.
+You can log out at any time through the `td-pref` preferences screen.
 Upon logging out, all caches, synced data, and workflow preferences are removed.
 To revert to the default workflow settings simply log out then log back in.

 Limitations
 -----------